top of page

 Think this review is good? hit like on this post!

 At first glance, the series may seem a bit slow and boring, but if you pay closer attention, you’ll realize that the pace of the story, its flat humor, and non-exciting plot twists are another way of showing how much these astronauts actually struggle.
-Put in a remote area, with no human contact other than with each other, they struggle with loneliness, self-doubt, and boredom.

 Nothing odd here.
 Image Credit - Voot Select

 Even though they have an important mission, it seems like NASA doesn’t take these astronauts seriously.
 They often get laughable tasks, such as testing the new Mars candy bar, making them think they’re still a long way from their goal.
-Each episode revolves around an inconvenience Cap, Rook, and Skip face, showing their frustration with the situation and ways they find in order to come through.

-Humour when you least expect it.
+Humor when you least expect it.
 Image Credit - Voot Select

 Cast and characters

 Each character has an interesting past that plays a big part in their motivation.
-Captain (Cap), Rookie (Rook), and Skipper (Skip) come from different backgrounds, have different approaches to their jobs, just like in their lives, but are connected by the same desire to be sent to the moon by NASA.
+Captain (Cap), Rookie (Rook), and Skipper (Skip) come from different backgrounds, and have different approaches to their jobs, just like in their lives, but are connected by the same desire to be sent to the moon by NASA.

 Another day at work.
 Image Credit - Voot Select